CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 His power was undenyable so they challenged its source.
 They did not understand that they themselves were the fruitless fig tree

+**Asking and Receiving**
+vs 22 "and all things, whatsoever ye ask in prayer, believing, ye shall receive"

+**Luke** 11 gives us the:

+Ask
+Seek
+Knock

+**Psalm 107** gives 4 situations when peopl cry unto the Lord and are delivered - but as a Last Resort.

+In Daniel when Darius signed the decree of those who wanted to trick Daniel has the decree mention a ban on those asking of any other God.
+We have seen the attempts to stop people even praying outside abortion centre today but in general we have no such restrictions.
+Would we stand against them if they are imposed?